 A New Reality for Geospatial Professionals - 28/08/2019

-Merging the physical and virtual worlds
+Merging the Physical and Virtual Worlds

-Examples of mixed-reality technology include the Microsoft HoloLens, a wearable, self-contained holographic computer that enables users to engage with digital content and interact with holograms in the real world.
+Examples of mixed reality technology include the Microsoft HoloLens, a wearable, self-contained holographic computer that enables users to engage with digital content and interact with holograms in the real world.
 When wearing the HoloLens with Trimble’s hard hat, which is approved by the American National Standards Institute, users have the ability to manipulate models in the field and leverage the benefits of mixed reality into areas where increased safety requirements are mandated.

 In addition to hardware such as the Microsoft HoloLens, the technology requires software such as Trimble SketchUp Viewer for HoloLens and Trimble Connect for HoloLens, which improves coordination by combining models from multiple stakeholders such as structural, mechanical and electrical trade partners.
-The solution does this by enabling precise alignment of holographic data on a 1:1 scale on the worksite so models can be reviewed in the context of the physical environment.
-These new, immersive mixed-reality solutions are changing the way people interact with digital information.
+The solution does this by enabling precise alignment of holographic data on a 1:1 scale on the worksite so that models can be reviewed in the context of the physical environment.
+These new, immersive mixed reality solutions are changing the way that people interact with digital information.
 They also demonstrate tremendous potential to spark digital transformation across the architecture, engineering and construction (AEC) industries.

-Mixed reality and BIM
+Mixed Reality and BIM

 Geospatial professionals should be particularly invested in mixed reality’s success because surveyors support multiple workflows across building projects by creating and maintaining the coordinate framework, thus playing a pivotal role.
-This includes extending it to include horizontal and vertical control points, which are used throughout the construction workflow.
-Geospatial technology also plays an increasingly important role in 3D building information modelling (BIM) in assessing as-built conditions and precise placement of building components.
+This includes extending the framework to include horizontal and vertical control points, which are used throughout the construction workflow.
+Geospatial technology also plays an increasingly important role in 3D building information modelling (BIM) for assessing as-built conditions and the precise placement of building components.
 While BIM has been well accepted by many in the design and architecture realm for delivering enhanced productivity and coordination, the ability to bring that holographic information into the physical space is extending the value of BIM beyond the office to change workflows.
-From quality assurance (QA) work to check forms before concrete is poured and to comparisons of work orders against the work performed, mixed-reality solutions are bringing constructible models to the field for use in actual building activities.
+From quality assurance (QA) work to check forms before concrete is poured and to comparisons of work orders against the work performed, mixed reality solutions are bringing constructible models to the field for use in actual building activities.

-AR on the worksite
+AR on the Worksite

-Mixed-reality technologies provide benefits across the project spectrum, from preconstruction workflows and placing components to aiding QA and enabling quicker decisions.
+Mixed reality technologies provide benefits across the project spectrum, from preconstruction workflows and placing components to aiding QA and enabling quicker decisions.
 Some innovative and practical aspects of using mixed reality on the worksite are listed below:

 After point cloud data is collected, analysed and registered, total station systems today allow users to lay out directly from the coordinated models and then use a 3D laser scanner to verify correct installations.
-Taking this preconstruction workflow a step further, users can also load models directly from modelling software to a mixed-reality device like Microsoft HoloLens.
+Taking this preconstruction workflow a step further, users can also load models directly from modelling software to a mixed reality device like Microsoft HoloLens.
 Surveyors can then support coordination and QA activities between mechanical, electrical, plumbing and other trades by using Microsoft HoloLens to validate component layouts.
 This coordinated digital process is much more effective because users can review work on a 1:1 scale and in the context of the actual project, removing the constraints of a 2D computer screen.

 In commercial construction, remodels and renovation projects can be particularly complex.
 Hospital renovations, for example, include numerous systems running in the walls and ceilings, such as medical gas and vacuum systems.
-Mixed-reality technology can give general contractors and tradespeople the ability to ‘see’ behind walls and above ceilings without having to take down systems or create safety issues, such as the risk of drilling through a wall and inadvertently hitting an oxygen line.
+Mixed reality technology can give general contractors and tradespeople the ability to ‘see’ behind walls and above ceilings without having to take down systems or create safety issues, such as the risk of drilling through a wall and inadvertently hitting an oxygen line.

-Moving beyond the building
+Moving Beyond the Building

-By aiding the visualisation of what was once invisible, mixed reality helps designers, planners, engineers, tradespeople and general contractors move from their screens to the real environment more effectively and efficiently.
+By aiding the visualization of what was once invisible, mixed reality helps designers, planners, engineers, tradespeople and general contractors to move from their screens to the real environment more effectively and efficiently.
 Mixed reality technology, as part of a larger push toward industry-wide digital transformation, will help surveyors expand their services and gain the flexibility and agility needed to drive more efficient everyday operations.
-In addition, BIM and virtual design and construction managers who expand their skills around 3D data management, modelling and visualisation will be positioned to enhance customer relationships and contribute to the efficient building and management of complex, multi-phase projects.
+In addition, BIM and virtual design and construction managers who expand their skills around 3D data management, modelling and visualization will be positioned to enhance customer relationships and contribute to the efficient building and management of complex, multi-phase projects.